 Rinse the plastic coin mold in warm water using a mild liquid detergent, not an abrasive one.
 Any scratches on the surface of the mold will show up in the finished chocolate.
 Make sure that the mold is completely dry.
 Moisture will result in an uneven surface, holes, or discoloration in the finished chocolate.
 Place the mold on a flat surface.

 Regardless of the size of the mold tray, one pound of the molding chocolate is the minimum amount that should be melted.
 The disks should be melted to a maximum of 110 degrees F in a double boiler over simmering water, the simmering water should not touch the bottom of the top portion or bowl.
 If microwaving, use medium power and stir often.
 Twenty-five seconds at a time is safe.
 Do not exceed 120 degrees F. Chocolate should always be gently warmed.
 Over-heating can result in white patches in the finished chocolate or a burnt taste.

-has been melted, remove from the heat, and stir occasionally.
+After the chocolate has been melted, remove from the heat, and stir occasionally.
 Remove the top portion of the double boiler from stove, and carefully wipe the outside with a thick towel to remove any drops of water.
 The double boiler

 top may be hot, so use caution.
 If the water drops fall into melted chocolate, the chocolate may seize

 or harden.
 Place the piping bag, point side down, in a 12-ounce heatproof drinking glass.

 Fill the bag 2/3 full with the warm melted chocolate.
 Lift the bag out of the glass, twisting the top of the bag closed.
 Carefully cut a very small tip off the bottom of the bag with scissors.
 Fold the new opening back to prevent leakage.
 Be sure that you dispose of the plastic tip you have cut off so that it does not mix with any of the melted chocolate.